A collaboration platform for healthcare professionals

-The core founding team is made up of Philip Mundy (whom we have interviewed) and two other co-founders Barney and Lydia, who are doctors.
-Philip has a truly impressive track record with high growth startups.
+The core founding team comprises Philip Mundy (whom we have interviewed) and two other co-founders Barney and Lydia, who are doctors.
+Philip has an awe-inspiring track record with high growth startups.
 Before beginning his work on ForwardHealth, he founded Goodlord.

-After being warmly welcomed into their bright and airy office in central London we’ve began chatting with the people who have been working there for a while.
-Our sincere observation was that, this is a group of people who are dedicated to the core problem.
-Maybe even more important than that was to witness their flexibility in coming up with new products/solutions around the core problem which they care about: Bettering communication and collaboration for healthcare professionals.
+After being warmly welcomed into their bright and airy office in central London, we’ve begun chatting with the people who have been working there for a while.
+Our sincere observation was that this is a group of people who are dedicated to the core problem.
+But, maybe even more important than that was to witness their flexibility in coming up with new products/solutions around the core problem they care about: Bettering communication and collaboration for healthcare professionals.

-In the founder interview with Philip we had an engaging conversation about their growth journey, culture, investment, tech tools and more.
-We also had a chance to interview two Software Engineers from the team working on the Android and the iOS.
+In the founder interview with Philip, we had an engaging conversation about their growth journey, culture, investment, tech tools and more.
+We also had a chance to interview two Software Engineers from the team working on Android and iOS.

 Watch the documentary